Trophy Hunting Tours in Pakistan

-Trophy hunting tours in Pakistan season start in late November and ends by the month of March.
+Trophy hunting tours in Pakistan season starts in late November and ends by the month of March.
 Trophy hunting tours are on throughout Pakistan but particularly in the northern areas of Pakistan.
-The mighty mountain ranges of Himalaya, Karakoram, and Hindukush in Pakistan are simply a wonder in the world and at the same time heaven for trophy hunters.
+The mighty mountain ranges of Himalaya, Karakoram and Hindukush in Pakistan are simply a wonder in the world and at the same time a heaven for trophy hunters.
 There are fourteen peaks higher than 8000m and 5 out of them are only in Pakistan.
-So Pakistan is unique in its geology and equally unique in having wild and high-altitude animals to attract global trophy hunting enthusiasts.
+So Pakistan is unique in its geology and equally unique in having wild and high altitude animals to attract the global trophy hunting enthusiasts.

-There is a lot of paperwork and experience involved to make trophy hunting tours a success story.
-It is therefore taking the services of the local tour operator is essential.
-Secondly, it is also advised to start processing well in advance as some government clearances and permits are required for trophy hunting tours in Pakistan.
+There is lot of paper work and experience involved to make trophy hunting tours a success story.
+It is therefore taking services of local tour operator is essential.
+Secondly it is also advised to start processing well in advance as some government clearances and permits are required for trophy hunting tourism in Pakistan.